simonprickett/simonprickett.github.io/_posts/2014-11-23-tel-and-mailto-links-stop-working-in-cordova.markdown

 layout: post
 title:  "tel and mailto Links Stopped Working in Your Android Cordova/PhoneGap App?"
 date:   2014-11-23 21:20:12
-categories: cordova phonegap android security
+categories: cordova phonegap android security javascript
 ---
 I recently upgraded an app I've been working on for some time from Apache Cordova 3.0.0 to 3.6.3.
 This app runs on both iOS and Android, and the